KirDemorgan/ogg-converter/README.md

 Drop `.ogg` files onto the window.
 Converted MP3s land in `~/Downloads/converted` by default — you can change that in the footer.

-When a file is done, drag it out of the list directly into Finder / Explorer.
+When a file is done, it will appear in Finder / Explorer.

 ## Development